Data Law Navigator | France

 Data Protection Officer

-The appointment of a DPO is notified via the website of the CNIL.
+The appointment of a DPO should be notified CNIL via the website.

 The CNIL has adopted a certification referential and an accreditation referential for the DPO.